METEO 3 Lesson 4 Images

 Text description of the note the general wind flow image.

 The image is a detailed surface analysis weather map of the United States dated August 21, 2017.
-It includes various meteorological elements such as pressure systems, isobars, fronts, and temperature readings.
-High and low-pressure systems are marked with "H" and "L" respectively.
-Isobars, shown as curved lines, display atmospheric pressure in millibars.
-Cold fronts are depicted with blue lines and triangles pointing to the direction of movement, while warm fronts are indicated with red lines and semicircles.
-Several red curved arrows demonstrate movement patterns across the map.
-Temperature and dew point readings, as well as wind indicators, are scattered throughout, shown in red and blue numerals.
-There are specific regions marked with pressure system icons and more concentrated weather details.
+It includes various meteorological elements such as high and low pressure systems, isobars, fronts, and temperature readings.
+High pressure systems are marked with a blue "H" and and low-pressure systems are marked with a red "L".
+Isobars, shown as curved maroon colored lines, display atmospheric pressure in millibars.
+Cold fronts are depicted with blue lines and triangles pointing to the direction of the movement of cold air, while warm fronts are indicated with red lines and semicircles.
+Several red curved arrows are drawn on the map to demonstrate movement of air across the map.
+These arrows are drawn to show air coming off the Gulf of Mexico and western Atlantic into the southeast U.S..
+Station plots are scattered throughout the country showing temperature in red, dew point in green, wind speed and direction in blue, and pressure in orange.

 How to Relate to Relative Humidity